MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 And as I said, we had a couple of good LOIs in place for some of these – a couple of anesthesia practices, and we just decided that we just weren't willing to pay a multiple that perhaps a year from now would be even higher than what we were paying today.
 And so, that's the decision that we made and to go back and renegotiate those deals.
 That, of course, is not an easy thing to do.
 And one of those deals, I'll say, is still on the table.
 And so, as we move forward, that's what we expect to do, that we expect to take into account what we continue to think the results will be for anesthesia.

 On the other hand, we see significant growth on the radiology side.
 We see the synergies that we have already created in the practice that we acquired in Tennessee between vRad and the radiology practice, the night coverage, the availability of additional subspecialists in radiology.
 And frankly, the attraction that our vRad component creates for these practices is they see the value that vRad is able to bring for them.
-And so, I'll just tell you frankly, we have three significant LOIs in place and with radiology practices.
+And so, I'll just tell you frankly, we have three significant LOIs in place with radiology practices.
 And like I said, I expect that we'll get those closed in the near future.

-So, given that and given our confidence that we are able to grow these practices, and some changes that we have made to our structure for the acquisitions of these practices, makes us very – makes me very bullish on the future of building our radiology national group practice.
-So, I don't know if I answered your question (24:04).
+So, given that and given our confidence that we are able to grow these practices, and some changes that we have made to our structure for the acquisitions of these practices, makes me very bullish on the future of building our radiology national group practice.
+So, I don't know if I answered your question.

 Brian Gil Tanquilut - Jefferies LLC